dont-touch-my-mushroom/dont-touch-my-mushroom.github.io/_posts/shows/2024-04-19-impro-is-back.md

 eventfrog_event: "7177621805040906053"

 ---
-Let’s celebrate the return of IMPROV to jenseits IM VIADUKT<!--more-->  with a glorious double feature of English improv and musical improv! «Don't touch my Mushroom» present a surprising fully improvised theatre show with scenes never seen before.
+Let’s celebrate the return of IMPROV to jenseits IM VIADUKT<!--more-->  with a glorious double feature of English improv and musical improv!
+[Don't Touch My Mushroom](https://dont-tou.ch) present a surprising fully improvised theatre show with scenes never seen before.
 Emotions, drama, fun and everything in between.

 «[Basic Pitches](https://basicpit.ch)» present a musical show like no other!
 Basic Pitches will improvise an entire musical, complete with chart topping songs, from a few audience suggestions.